Arcodiant/StarDocs/docs/topics/ships/components/swap-components.md

 ??? tip "Insurance"

-    Once you equip a new component in the Vehicle Loadout Manager, it becomes part of the insured setup for your ship.
+    Once you equip and save a new component in the Vehicle Loadout Manager, it becomes part of the insured setup for your ship.
 If you claim a replacement for your ship in future, it will include any components that you installed at no extra cost.

 ## Using a tractor beam